PaulRitaldato1/COP3530/README.md

 <details><summary> Windows </summary>

-In windows you have three options:
+In windows you have two options:

 1. <details><summary> Windows Subsystem for Linux (WSL)(recommended) </summary>